 Melvin, Jr.'s son, Randle Goetze, III, joined the company in 1959, and his younger brother, Spaulding Goetze, Sr., joined the company six years later.
 Not only did they aid in their father's efforts to automate the facility, making productions more efficient, but also expanded sales distribution, making Goetze's Candy Company a national name and eventually leading to the company's first international sale.

 Spaulding Sr.'s sons, Mitchell and Todd Goetze, team up with David Long, a family member, to manage the current day-to-day operations of the company.
 Together they have continued efforts to improve production, introduce new products and have played an integral role in the expansion of the production and shipping facilities.
 This generation also began to fully incorporate technology into the everyday operations.

 August L. Goetze and his son, William A. Goetze, began manufacturing a variety of confections in Baltimore, Maryland.
-The company was then known as The Baltimore Chewing Gum Company, and was located around the corner from the world-famous John Hopkins Hospital.
+The company was then known as The Baltimore Chewing Gum Company, and was located around the corner from the world-famous Johns Hopkins Hospital.

 R. Melvin Goetze, Sr. made chu-ees (Caramel Creams® without the center) at home, which soon developed into the first Caramel Creams® when the cream center was added.